MegaphoneP/GyroGravity/README.md

 Target Gyro Ratio: How high you want your sensitivity.

 Mirror Sense: A big problem I have with Steadying is that your sensitivity starts at 0.
 I am not a fan of this as it destroys micro precision.
 This may seem ironic since low sensitivity is good for precision.
 To understand why 0 is bad, I need to explain scaling.
 To make your sensitivity twice as light relative to 1:1 reality, you multiply 2x.
 To make it twice as heavy though, you multiply .5x.
-When you multiply by 0, you are literally making your gyro INFINITLY heavier.
-So my suggestion is this, Mirror Sense.
+When you multiply by 0, you are literally making your gyro INFINITELY heavier.
+So my suggestion is this: Mirror Sense.
 When enabled, this will automatically apply a lower sensitivity based on your Target Gyro Ratio.
 For example, if you use a 4:1 ratio, then your Base Gyro is now 1:4 or .25x.

 Base Gyro Ratio: How low/heavy you want the start of your sensitivity to feel.

-Target Degrees Per Second: At what speed you want to reach your Target Gyro Ratio.
+Target Degrees Per Second: At what speed do you want to reach your Target Gyro Ratio?

 Target Degrees Recommendation: This is a very simple linear-based calculation I came up with for Target Degrees.
 Using 1:1 reality as a reference point, there is a max speed at which the distance traveled is the same as 1:1 for any given Target Gyro Ratio.
 For example, 4:1 will intercept 1:1 at 4 Degrees/S with a Target Degree of 16.
 In other words, your 4x Ratio will travel the same distance as 1:1 at 4x Speed.
 Any Target Degree further will actually be “heavier” than 1:1.
 Anything lower will feel lighter.
 I only suggest staying within a range because I calculate this value with Target Ratio^2.
 Feel free to use any value you want, all the way down to 0.